jscrodrigo/JavaScript-Topics/README.md

 - How to declare variables in JavaScript
 - How to use template strings and log it in the console.
 - How to use conditional blocks (if/else);
-- How to declare objects and arrays
+- How to declare objects and arrays;
+-How to create functions

 # How to...
 1) Declare variables: